Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/discover-apis-and-services.md

 The `RequestAuthentication` can be configured to select specific services by providing labels for the `RequestAuthentication` to match on.
 Refer to the [Istio documentation](https://istio.io/v1.9/docs/reference/config/security/request_authentication/) to learn more.

 The agent will create an Amplify resource called `CredentialRequestDefinition` for each JWT rule found in a `RequestAuthentication`.
-If a service is discovered, and it it is determined that Istio is applying a `RequestAuthentication` resource to secure that service, then the agent will publish an `APIService` in central with the authentication policy set as OAuth, and link the `APIServiceInstance` it creates to the `CredentialRequestDefinition` that was created from the Istio `RequestAuthentication`.
+If a service is discovered, and it it is determined that Istio is applying a `RequestAuthentication` resource to secure that service, then the agent will publish an `APIService` in Enterprise Marketplace with the authentication policy set as OAuth, and link the `APIServiceInstance` it creates to the `CredentialRequestDefinition` that was created from the Istio `RequestAuthentication`.

 Discovery of `RequestAuthentication` is the same as the discovery of `VirtualServices`.
 Update `da.discovery.requestAuth.namespaces` with a list of namespaces for the agent to find the `RequestAuthentication` resources in.
 Optionally provide a list of labels to restrict the discovery to only resources with the provided label key.